kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 section discusses.

 Then, suggest users that need to know when the pod changes to a terminating state to integrate with the Kubernetes API and add a watcher for that.

-This might be inconvenient for serveral users and further conversation is needed to see if this is feasable.
+This might be inconvenient for several users and further conversation is needed to see if this is feasible.
 We are aware of some users that this will cause issues and will probably need to patch Kubernetes because of this.
+This could also result in a large increase in calls to the Kubernetes API server causing scalability issues.

 ##### Suggestion